 - If a resident lodges a complaint with Council a compliance officer trained in swimming pool barrier safety will inspect the swimming pool.
 If any serious breaches of the new standard are identified the pool owner will receive an enforcement notice and may also receive an on-the-spot infringement.

-- Non-compliance with the pool safety standard can result in penalties of over $19,000, while failing to register a pool with the QBCC can result in penalties of over $2,000.
+- Non-compliance with the pool safety standard or failing to register your pool with the QBCC can result in penalties of over $2,000.